konpyutaika/nifikop/site/docs/3_manage_nifi/2_manage_users_and_accesses/1_users_management.md

     - type: component
       # defines the kind of action that will be granted, could be "read" or "write"
       action: read
-      # resource defines the kind of resource targeted by this access policies, please refer to the following page :
+      # resource defines the kind of resource targeted by this access policies, please refer to the following page:
       #	https://nifi.apache.org/docs/nifi-docs/html/administration-guide.html#access-policies
       resource: /data
       # componentType is used if the type is "component", it's allow to define the kind of component on which is the